 For a long time I told nobody how I felt.
 Sometimes I called my friend in Georgia, or I confided in a coworker.
 But I said nothing at home that things were not going well.
 I knew when I was depressed—it was obvious.
 But I didn’t want to talk to him about it.
 He has always held up his end of the bargain, trying to reach out to me in my sorrow.
 One of my greatest sins as a wife is that I haven’t always reached back.

 Peace at Last

 For almost two years now, an older Christian woman has mentored me.
 I have always felt comfortable sharing my heart with her, and she knows she has permission to be brutally honest with me whenever necessary, even though sometimes I give her a hard time about it!
 Almost from day one, as soon as I told her the sad state of my marriage, she encouraged me to seek professional help again and stop trying to go it alone.

-I humored her but never took any action until that night in February when Scott and I had to make a final decision about our future.
-I vowed to him I would get healthy, I may always be bipolar, but I can take steps to make things better, and it’s not fair that my husband had to put up with the unnecessary stress that could have been alleviated a long time ago.
+I humored her but never took any action until that night in February.
+Scott and I had to make a final decision about our future.
+I vowed to him I would work to get healthy.
+I may always be bipolar, but I can take steps to make things better.
+It’s not fair that my husband had to put up with the unnecessary stress that could have been alleviated a long time ago.

-…I started seeing a doctor who prescribed me Lithium, a mood-stabilizing drug that leveled me out and, best of all, helped me get some much-needed sleep.
+…I started seeing a doctor who prescribed me Lithium, a mood-stabilizing drug.
+It leveled me out and, best of all, helped me get some much-needed sleep.